VERSAILLES GOLF CLUB REVIEWS

 A small club befitting the small spa town of Forges-les-Bains where visitors are always most welcome.
 The holes in front of the clubhouse (1,9,10,18) run up and over a pretty steep hill to a high plateau which holds the bulk of the holes (and unavoidably a couple of electricity pylons).
 Once up on the plateau, the course is a thoroughly enjoyable, unpretentious parkland affair, offering good value French golf.

 One club - two staggeringly different courses to the west of Versailles, but easily accessod via the A13 autoroute.
-A creat place for a 36-hole day with the variety of golf on offer.
+The perfect venue for a 36-hole day with the variety of golf on offer.
 'La Rivière' is a hilly parkland course with water hazards in play on the lower holes that criss-cross the river: 'Les Vallons' is more links-like (albeit inland!) complete with deep bunkers and tangling rough.
+The Club has a very relaxed feel about it so you can leave your blazer and tie back at the hotel!